 In Lupus and other autoimmune diseases, the immune system begins to recognize and attack itself, going after and injuring healthy tissue.
 This can cause several complications as well as inflammation throughout the body’s various systems.
 Because lupus can affect nearly every part of your anatomy, it is a difficult disease to diagnose, predict the progress of, and treat.
-There are several emotional ramifications when coping with lupus, which will be discussed in more detail in our next blog, which will go out on February 27th.
-For the purposes of this blog, we will focus specifically on the physical ramifications that *may occur in the body affected by lupus.
+There are several emotional ramifications when coping with lupus, which is discussed in more detail in our blog, Coping With Lupus:How does lupus affect your state of mind and body?
+For the purposes of this blog, we will focus specifically on the physical ramifications that may occur in the body affected by lupus.
 It is also quite common to have lupus in combination with other connective tissue or autoimmune diseases.
 When this occurs, it is often called overlapping disease.
 This is one of the main reasons that lupus can be so difficult to diagnose and, all too often, misdiagnosed.
-This is a topic we will dive into further in April so stay tuned!

 *It is important to note that no two lupus patients are alike.
 While some may get certain symptoms of lupus, others will not get those same symptoms.
 Developing a strong relationship with your doctor is vital so that you may work together to create the most effective treatment plan specific to your needs.

 Lupus Effect on the Body: A Head to Toe Listing

 Brain and Nervous System- People with lupus often experience signs associated with the body’s brain and nervous system.
 This can affect both the central nervous system (brain and spinal cord) and the peripheral nervous system.
 Complications from this can cause headaches, depression, mood swings, cognitive dysfunction, stroke and seizures.
 Many of these symptoms can be successfully treated and/or managed with medication.